-Terms: 1 (can be taken multiple times)
+Terms: 1 (limited to 3 times per student)

 Description: As a Peer Coach you will work one-to-one or in small group consultations to support any student working on a project.
 You will model, discuss and guide the students in problem-solving, encouraging future success.
 Peer Coaches will receive training in an inquiry-based Socratic approach.

 Students will earn .5 credit and P/NC grade for this class.